MaayanLab/dokku/administration/30-users.md

 ```

 ## Managing users using github pubkeys
-These functions were added to a script {download}`dokku-github-keys.sh` which can be installed on the host serving dokku for convenience.
+These functions were added to a script {downloads}`dokku-github-keys.sh` which can be installed on the host serving dokku for convenience.

 ```bash
 # github.com serves user public keys, so we can just fetch them from there by github username